AntonSidaras/FMcontroller/readme.txt

 Also you can choose next and previous songs by using signals in GPIO 35 and 37 pins.
 Logical "1" in 35 pin chooses previous song
 Logical "1" in 37 pin chooses next song
-Choose your own way to chang logical values on pins numer 35 and 37.
+Choose your own way to change logical values on pins numer 35 and 37.
 If you need change pin numers - edit the 433tuner.py

-Note the scripts displays the information in Russian, in next version English version vill be added.
+Note the scripts displays the information in Russian, in next version English version vill be avaliable.